actualizado

 Ayuda

 We're looking for kennel hands/handlers who can provide routine care for our dogs, including feeding, exercising, monitoring their health, and cleaning kennels.
 Looking after our huskies means showing up on a daily basis, and includes training them as well as maintaining the kennel area.
 This also involves taking dogs for walks, brushing the dogs when they blow their coats, looking after sick, injured or recovering dogs, handling raw meat and bones while preparing their food, as well as clearing up the dogs' poop.
-Sometimes we go to dog shows and occasionally we have puppies that require extra feeding and attention.
+Sometimes we have puppies that require extra feeding and attention and occasionally we go to dog shows.
 We usually fix sledding equipment and dog boxes ourselves, so help is needed here as well.

 Our winters usually last for around seven-eight months.
 In September-October, once the weather has cooled enough, we start training the dogs in preparation for the winter sledding season.
 This means helping to set up teams of excited, energetic dogs and taking them on runs with our quad bikes.
-Then from mid-November to mid-April we get busy and we need help with setting up sleds and dog-teams, in addition to the normal kennel routine.
+Then from mid-November to mid-April we need help with setting up sleds and dog-teams for guests, in addition to the normal kennel routine.
 You can learn how to drive dog-teams and snowmobiles too.
 We pay our workawayers the going rate in winter - more information is provided during the application process.

 We are looking for people who are confident, proactive, highly motivated, positive in nature, easy-going and energetic.
 You should also be genuinely interested in dogs.
 We expect you to be helpful and flexible in our sometimes difficult Arctic conditions, and eager to participate wholeheartedly in all of our activities.
 We'd like to teach you about huskies, and the culture, lifestyles and traditions of Lapland as well as the wonders of the Arctic wilderness, and we aim for a workaway experience that will be mutually rewarding :)